 This publication has been produced with the financial assistance of the European Union and the Kingdom of the Netherlands.
-The contents of this publication are the sole responsibility of the Trade Union of Media of Montenegro and its authors, and can in no circumstances be regarded as reflecting the position of the European Union or the Kingdom of the Netherland.
+The contents of this publication are the sole responsibility of the Association of Journalists od Macedonia and its authors, and can in no circumstances be regarded as reflecting the position of the European Union or the Kingdom of the Netherland.